creaven/Louper/README.md

 Louper
 ======
-Louper is simple and nice image zoom class which use real loop (not rectangle)
+Louper is simple and nice image zoom class which use real loupe (not rectangle)

 ![Screenshot](http://mifjs.net/assets/images/...........jpg)